The history of the GVH

 The first „Großraumentdeckertag“

 In September 1988 the first „Großraumentdeckertag“ ("Discover-your-Region-Day") took place.
 Because the idea was well received, interested people can still discover the region and neighbouring districts each year, on the second Sunday in September, with a Day ticket for one zone (A, B or C).
 The great „Entdeckerfest“ (Discovery Festival) in the city centre of Hanover shows the diversity of the entire region.
-The crowning touch is a competition.
+The crowning highlight is a competition.

 Before the EXPO 2000, the public transport was significantly expanded, about 1,1 billion euros were invested in the improvement of public transport.
 A new connection via Bemerode and Kronsberg to the EXPO grounds was implemented.
 The Hanover Zoo was provided with a city railway connection.
 The vehicle fleet was modernised as well: The ÜSTRA put 144 new TW 2000 trams, the co-called „Silberpfeile“, into operation.
 For the first time, CNG buses were used – at ÜSTRA as well as at B.U.S., today’s regiobus.
 Right on time for the World Exhibition, the subway network was also completed.
 The GVH established itself as modern and customer friendly transport association.

 Customer-oriented range of services and transport to date

 In the following years, the rights of rail passengers were extended.
 Since 2003 the GVH offers its passengers the cleanliness and punctuality guarantee.